Home | Send Feedback

 const version = environment.version;

 Make sure that you always import the environment file without the suffix .prod.
-During a production build (ng build --configuration production) the Angular CLI replaces environment.ts with environment.prod.ts, so it's essential you only reference the environment file in your source code.
+During a production build (ng build --configuration production), the Angular CLI replaces environment.ts with environment.prod.ts, so it's essential that you only reference the environment file in your source code.

 "fileReplacements": [